-b) The valuation of an equity conversion option derivative is subject to estimation at the date of issuance and at each reporting period using pricing models such as the Black-Scholes option.
+The valuation of an equity conversion option derivative is subject to estimation at the date of issuance and at each reporting period using pricing models such as the Black-Scholes option valuation model.
+The option valuation model requires the input of highly subjective assumptions including the expected share price volatility.
+Such subjective input assumptions can materially affect the calculated fair value.

-Notes to the Consolidated Financial Statements For the nine months ended June 30, 2022 (Expressed in thousands of U.S., except share and per share amounts)
+Notes to the Consolidated Financial Statements For the three month period ended December 31, 2022 (Expressed in thousands of U.S., except share and per share amounts)